Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: New Sinc-collocation methods with consistent collocation points

 \subsection{Discussion on the differences between the original and new Sinc-collocation methods}

-The big difference between the original and new Sinc-collocation methods lies in the system of linear equations to be solved.
-Recall that the system of the original methods is~\eqref{Def:SE-Sinc-linear-eq-matvec} or~\eqref{Def:DE-Sinc-linear-eq-matvec}, whereas the system of the new methods is~\eqref{Def:SE-Sinc-linear-eq-matvec-Nyst} or~\eqref{Def:DE-Sinc-linear-eq-matvec-Nyst}.
-In the case of the original methods, users have to handle the exceptional cases at $i,\,j = \pm (N+1)$, due to the inconsistency of the collocation points~\eqref{Def:SE-Sinc-Sampling} or~\eqref{Def:DE-Sinc-Sampling}.
-Especially in the matrices $\kSEn$ and $\kDEn$, $\OO(2N+1)$ computational cost is required for elements in $j=\pm (N+1)$, which increases a computational time for execution.
-In contrast, the systems of the new methods are quite simple and easy to implement, thanks to the consistent collocation points~\eqref{eq:consistent-SE-sample} or~\eqref{eq:consistent-DE-sample}.
-As a minor different point, the size of the systems~\eqref{Def:SE-Sinc-linear-eq-matvec-Nyst} and~\eqref{Def:DE-Sinc-linear-eq-matvec-Nyst} is $m=2N+1$, which is a bit smaller than the size of the systems~\eqref{Def:SE-Sinc-linear-eq-matvec} and~\eqref{Def:DE-Sinc-linear-eq-matvec}: $n=2N+3$.
-It also should be noted that the original and new methods share exactly the same basis functions, and accordingly, the number of the basis functions are the same: $n=2N+3$.
-On the convergence rates, as Theorems~\ref{Thm:converge_RandZ}--\ref{Thm:converge_DE-Sinc} and Theorems~\ref{Thm:converge_new-SE}--\ref{Thm:converge_new-DE} show, there is no difference between the original and new methods.
+The primary difference between the original and new Sinc-collocation methods lies in the system of linear equations to be solved.
+Recall that the system of equations in the original methods is~\eqref{Def:SE-Sinc-linear-eq-matvec} or~\eqref{Def:DE-Sinc-linear-eq-matvec}, whereas that in the new methods is~\eqref{Def:SE-Sinc-linear-eq-matvec-Nyst} or~\eqref{Def:DE-Sinc-linear-eq-matvec-Nyst}.
+In the case of the original methods, users must handle the exceptional cases at $i,\,j = \pm (N+1)$, due to the inconsistency of the collocation points~\eqref{Def:SE-Sinc-Sampling} or~\eqref{Def:DE-Sinc-Sampling}.
+In the case of the new methods, the systems of linear equations are considerably simple and easy to implement, owing to the consistent collocation points~\eqref{eq:consistent-SE-sample} or~\eqref{eq:consistent-DE-sample}.
+Especially in the matrices $\kSEn$ and $\kDEn$ of the original methods, the elements in $j=\pm (N+1)$ include a summation term $\FredSEn$ or $\FredDEn$, which may incur a high computational cost.
+In contrast, such a term is not included in the matrices $\tilde{K}_m^{\textSE}$ and $\tilde{K}_m^{\textDE}$ of the new methods.
+For this reason, the difference in the computation time between the original and new methods is significant in the case where $k$ is computationally complex for evaluation.